creativescala/doodle/docs/src/pages/concepts/picture-object.md

 # Picture Object

 Each backend provides an object named `Picture` that provides easy access to constructors.
-Constructors are algebra methods that produce a `Picture` but don't have any `Drawing[A]` parameter.
-For example, all the methods on the @:api(doodle.algebra.Shape) algebra are constructors.
+A constructor is any method on an algebra methods that produces a `Drawing[A]` but doesn't have any `Drawing[A]` input parameters.
+For example, all the methods on the @:api(doodle.algebra.Shape) algebra are constructors because they produce a `Drawing[Unit]` but none of them take a `Drawing` as an input.

 The `Picture` object allows us to write